 Know what the world knows : Attempt to find your public-facing systems.
 We will discuss the DNS reconnaissance and network scanning techniques in this blog.

-Know how to keep it all together : Organize the information obtained from the previous steps.
+Know how to collect and access discovery data : Organize the information obtained from the previous steps.

 Know what lies in the cloud: Determine your responsibility with respect to external assets and information hosted by a third party.